-Pristiq is a prescription drug approved by the Food and Drug Administration (FDA) to treat major depression disorder.
+Pristiq is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat major depression disorder.
 Pristiq may be mildly effective at managing neuropathic pain.
-Pristiq is also known by its drug name, Desvenlafaxine.
+Pristiq is also known by its drug name, desvenlafaxine.

 Pristiq is an antidepressant of the serotonin-norepinephrine reuptake inhibitor (SNRI) class.
 Pristiq is believed to work by changing the balance of neurotransmitters in the brain.

 Pristiq comes in tablet form.

 The FDA-approved label for Pristiq lists common side effects including nausea, dizziness, insomnia, excessive sweating, constipation, drowsiness, decreased appetite, anxiety, and male sexual function disorders.

 Rare but serious side effects listed for Pristiq include worsening depression and suicidal thoughts, seizures, high cholesterol and blood pressure, mania, abnormal bleeding, eye problems, cardiovascular disease, kidney problems, low blood sodium, and lung disease.

 Pristiq — RxList

 Pain, Pain, Go Away: Antidepressants and Pain Management — National Center for Biotechnology Information